 YouTube account: Krissy Cela

 App: Tone & Sculpt

 First gaining recognition for documenting her fitness, dieting and healthy lifestyle in 2016, the 23-year-old has gained over 1.2 million followers.
-Offering her expertise on all things fitness and healthy living, Megan also includes snaps from her private life as well as offering fashion and styling tutorials.
-In addition to her Instagram account she also runs a successful YouTube channel, with a playlist focused on workouts that you can try out at home or at the gym.
+Offering her expertise on all things fitness and healthy living, Megan also includes snaps from her private life and even offers fashion and styling tutorials.
+In addition to her Instagram account, she also runs a successful YouTube channel with a playlist focused on workouts that you can try out at home.

 Instagram handle: @meggangrubb

 Maeve Madden is a Irish fitness blogger, personal trainer and qualified nutritionist.
 As well as posting snippets of her “Team Queen” workouts on her Instagram account, she also offers free weekly Instagram live sessions.
 She is an advocate for body positivity, often sharing post bloat snaps of herself with her followers, and has even written a book called, “Beat Your Bloat”.
 Her bubbly personality really shines through and allows her followers to feel confident and comfortable.

 Instagram handle: @maeve_madden

 Instagram followers: 244K